Introduction to ITIL: Definition, Function and Application in practice

 Aims of ITIL:

-In the short term, however, you will first incur costs if you want to reap the benefits of ITIL.
+In the short term, however, costs are incurred if you want to take advantage of the benefits of ITIL.
 In addition, there must be precise and conscientious preparation for ITIL in order to lay the perfect foundation.

 What is the Difference between ITIL and ITSM?